Skip to main content

 ip -details link show can0

-• The above 1024 is the current CAN0 cache.
+• The 1024 above is the current CAN0 cache.

-• The below 1000000 is the current CAN0 speed.
+• The 1000000 below is the current CAN0 speed.

-Searching for ID
+Search for ID

-• Enter the following command to search for the ID
+• Enter the following command to search for the ID:

 ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0